babarrett/mitosis-docs/mitosis-README.md

 * The same PCBs are used as the "plate" for the keyboard
 * low latency
 * the receiver, and therefore keyboard is QMK software compatible
 * encrypted communication from keyboard to receiver TODO: True?
-Not done yey?
+Not done yet?
 Check source.
 * The Mitosis firmware is included into the default QMK firmware set.
   * intelligent layers
   * macros